-SIMDP is based on the international standards concerning indigenous peoples and including the principle of free, prior, and informed consent (FPIC).
-It was recorded in the UN Declaration on the Rights of Indigenous Peoples (2007) and is included in the new Performance Standard 7 on Indigenous Peoples of the International Finance Corporation (IFC).
-Sakhalin Energy has become the first Industrial company to apply this standard successfully when interacting with society.
+The SIMDP is based on international standards relating to indigenous peoples, which include the principle of free, prior, and informed consent (FPIC).
+It is enshrined in the UN Declaration on the Rights of Indigenous Peoples (2007) and is contained in the IFC's Performance Standard 7: Indigenous Peoples.
+The SIMDP is the world's first example of a private company successfully applying this standard in its interaction with the public.

 The Grievance Procedure, which streamlines the process of receiving, recording, and handling grievances related to the implementation of the SIMDP, is an important tool to promote trust and transparency in the relationships with indigenous peoples.

 This procedure was developed with input from representatives of indigenous peoples and is based on the general principles of Sakhalin Energy's Community Grievance Procedure.

 The programme is monitored annually to assess its effectiveness and identify areas for improvement.

 The SIMDP is updated every five years to keep up with the latest trends, incorporate any identified areas for improvement, and address indigenous peoples' development needs.

 Sakhalin's experience with public-private partnerships has been recognised as a best practice at the federal and international levels.

 • It has been recommended for deployment in other parts of the Russian Federation.

 • It is included in the compilations of best practices in the area of engagement with indigenous peoples.